guiofsaints/guiofsaints/README.md

 Early adopter, aspiring game developer and loves soda.

-🔭 I’m currently working on:

-- awesome.md: A project to search awesome links.
-- recruiter.tech: A platform for diversity and inclusion recruitment.

-🌱 I’m currently learning PaaS and Cloud Native.
+🌱 I’m currently learning DX, PaaS and Cloud Native.

  📫 How to reach me: